Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/README.md

 - If you have a disability that needs an accommodation such as extended time or a different format, please take advantage of our [accommodations program](make.sc/disability-policy).

 ## Evaluation
 To pass this course you must meet the following requirements:

-- Complete all required assignments
-- Complete and pass all assignments
+- Pass 70% projects according to the associated project rubric
 - Pass the final summative assessment according to the rubric as specified in this class
-    - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)
+    - This will be further explained in the [study guide](study-guide.md)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences